-17. Question: My firm recently designed a bridge for the Authority which utilized the newer HL-93 tandem axle weight (increased from 25 kips to 50 kips) and HL-93 lane load (increased from 0.640 k/ft to 0.700 k/ft) per the NJTA Design Manual, Structures Design, Section 2.2.2.
+17. Question: My firm recently designed a bridge for the Authority which utilized the newer HL-93 tandem axle weight (increased from 25 kips to 50 kips) and HL-93 lane load (increased from 0.640 k/ft to 0.700 k/ft) per the NJTA Design Manual, Structures Design, Section 3.2.2 (Section 2.2.2 in versions prior to February 2020).
 Should these same modified vehicles also be used for the load rating?

 Answer: No, these modified vehicles should not be used for the load rating.
 The standard HL-93 design vehicle should be used and not be modified for the load rating.
 This ensures that all load ratings utilize the same design vehicle and can be equally compared.
 The actual design vehicle should be noted on the load rating summary sheet under "Design Loading:".
 Further, a clarifying note is recommended below the rating factor summary to clearly note that the load rating has utilized the unmodified (Standard) HL-93 design vehicle.
 NEW IN 2017: The As-Designed rating should also include the design vehicles as specified in the NJTA Design Manual (Structures Design).
-See Sections 3.2.2 and 4.4 for details.
+See Sections 3.2.1 and 4.4 for details.